gluster/gdeploy/docs/source/subscription.rst

  #
  # [RH-subscription]
  # action=enable-repos
- # repos=fancy_repo1,fancy,repo2
+ # repos=fancy_repo1,fancy_repo2
  #
  #
  # Registering, subscribing and enabling repos together
  #
- # These 3 can be done together in a single config leaving the action empty as
+ # These 3 can be done together in a single config block leaving the action empty as
  # follows
  #
  # [RH-subscription]